North Delta: Transportation

-North Delta is mostly divided up into a grid with streets running north–south and east/west.
-Running east/west are the avenues, they are numbered with increasing numbers when traveling north, and vice versa.
-Running north/south, the streets are numbered following the grid laid out for the municipality of Delta.
-This grid is part of the greater street grid set out by the British Royal Engineers in the 19th Century.
+North Delta is mostly divided up into a grid with streets running north–south and east–west.
+Running east–west are the avenues, they are numbered with increasing numbers when traveling north, and vice versa.
+Running north–south, the streets are numbered following the grid laid out for the municipality of Delta.
+This grid is part of the greater street grid set out by the British Royal Engineers in the 19th century.
 Lower numbers are nearest the Pacific Ocean, and the street numbering continues up through the 200s in Langley.

 Some of the main arterial roads in North Delta are River Road, Nordel Way, and 120th Street (Scott Road).

 Before the construction of the South Fraser Perimeter Road, River Road ran along the shore of the Fraser River.
 It starts in Surrey, and travels through the industrial zones of North Delta and the residential community of Annieville before junctioning the Nordel Way, where a driver can access Highway 91.
 No longer part of North Delta, River Road continues north of Burns Bog and terminates at Highway 99, where it becomes Highway 17A.
 The South Fraser Perimeter Road, part of Highway 17, is a freeway that opened in 2013, running closer to the shore than River Road for the entirety of its North Delta portion.

 Nordel Way is a high speed corridor that runs from River Road to Surrey, where it merges with 88th Avenue.
 It is mostly used by drivers commuting from the northern parts of North Delta and Surrey to Highway 91 and back.
 Until the late 1990s, Nordel Way terminated at 116th Street, but it was extended into Surrey.

 120th Street, or Scott Road, is the street that divides Delta and Surrey to the east.
 Many businesses and shopping areas are along this street.
-The street travels into Surrey beyond 96th Avenue and joins with King George Highway, where one can cross the Pattullo Bridge into New Westminster.
+The street travels into Surrey beyond 96th Avenue and joins with King George Boulevard, where one can cross the Pattullo Bridge into New Westminster.

 72nd Avenue, 64th Avenue, and 56th Avenue (Highway 10) are also major connectors, having access from Highway 91 into Surrey.

 There is no major transit exchange in North Delta.
 However, before the 2000s, the Scottsdale Exchange was located in North Delta by Scott Road before it was moved to the other side of the border, within walking distance.
 The bus routes provide residents of North Delta connections to nearby SkyTrain stations such as Scott Road Station and 22nd Street Station, among other destinations.